-Selah Fire Department maintains 85 radio pagers, 29 mobile radios, 76 portable radios.
+Selah Fire Department maintains 85 radio pagers, 30 mobile radios, and 100 portable radios.
 Each member carries a radio pager for alarm notification.
-Each of the 7 career staff and duty officer are assigned a portable radio.
+Each of the 8 career staff and duty officer are assigned a portable radio.
 In addition, each apparatus carry two to five portable radios.
 Communication is the key to successful mitigation of emergency incidents.
 Around 2010 the Upper Valley transitioned from wide band to narrow band.
 There are many systems in use in the US including 800 MHz, trunk systems and digital.
-As wireless technology continues to grow the FCC must continue to reduce the footprint of each user, no consensus has been reached for emergency services on what the future system will be therefore, the Department currently continues to repair and replace our current radio system.
-The department has the ability to program all radio pagers and portable radios, and all but 18 mobile radios.
-The next big change in communications will include all agencies in the County and more than likely the State to convert to digital.
-When the time comes for that change, the overall belief is that Regional Grants or other Government funding will cover the cost of a whole changeover, if not, cost to the department could exceed \$500,000.
-Until a decision is made on the system that will be implemented, we will continue to purchase used parts and radios from e-bay and other sources as they are no longer available from the manufacture.
+As wireless technology continues to grow the FCC must continue to reduce the footprint of each user, no consensus has been reached for emergency services on what the future system will be therefore, the department currently continues to repair and replace our current radio system.
+The department has the ability to program all radio pagers, portable radios, and all mobile radios.
+The next big change in communications will include all agencies in the County, and more than likely the State, to convert to digital.
+When the time comes for that change, the overall belief is that Regional Grants or other Government funding will cover the cost of a whole changeover.
+If not, cost to the department could exceed \$500,000.
+Until a decision is made on the system that will be implemented, we will continue to purchase parts and radios as needed.